lukevance/apis-for-normies/README.md

     ```
     This will launch the web server – keep an eye on your terminal for any messages!

 2.  **Take a Peek:** Open your favorite web browser and head over to `http://localhost:8080/`.
-You should see a super simple webpage waiting for you.
+You should see a super simple webpage with a couple text boxes and a button waiting for you.

 3. **Follow the instructions:** Head over to [APIs for Normies](https://provolove.notion.site/APIs-for-Normies-169e51fa9e9b81dfb610e00fecf1a84a) for the final steps!